Bimaristan

 Reviving the Golden Age Tradition of Healing in South Africa

-What are Bimaristans
+What are Bimaristans?

-Beyond being sophisticated centers of excellence, Bimaristans recognised the human being as a whole.
-Healing was understood as the integration of mind, body, heart and soul.
-The mind was supported through psychological care, the body through medical treatment, the heart through emotional and relational support, and the soul through spiritual insight and meaning, informed by the wisdom of Ilm al Nafs, the Islamic science of the self.
+At their heart was a holistic understanding of the human being.
+Healing was not limited to physical illness but recognised the interconnected nature of mind, body, heart, and soul.
+The mind was supported through psychological care, the body through medical treatment, the heart through emotional and relational support, and the soul through spiritual meaning and reflection, informed by the rich tradition of Ilm al Nafs, the Islamic science of the self.

 Bimaristan in South Africa